mantidproject/mslice/README.md

 ### PyCharm

+Mantid must be installed prior to running this setup.
+The setup assumes that mantid is installed in its default location.

 To set up the [PyCharm IDE](https://www.jetbrains.com/pycharm/) first open PyCharm and select `File->Open Project`.
 Select the cloned `mslice` directory and select open.
 The project layout should be displayed.
 The first run may take some time to open while PyCharm parses the structure.